David Lodge (author): Influences and allusions

-"The British Museum Is Falling Down was the first of my novels that could be described as in any way experimental.
+"The British Museum Is Falling Down" was the first of my novels that could be described as in any way experimental.
 Comedy, it seemed, offered a way of reconciling a contradiction, of which I had long been aware, between my critical admiration for the great modernist writers, and my creative practice, formed by the neo-realist, anti-modernist writing of the 1950s.
 My association with Malcolm Bradbury, and the example of his own work in comedy, was therefore a crucial factor in this development in my writing."
 Lodge said that he "was once rung up by a man to settle a bet by declaring whether I was the same person as Malcolm Bradbury".

-As an academic, Lodge was an early UK proponent of the work of Mikhail Bakhtin.
+As an academic, Lodge was an early British proponent of the work of Mikhail Bakhtin.
 Lodge also alludes frequently in his novels to other literary works.
-The British Museum Is Falling Down is influenced by Mrs Dalloway by Virginia Woolf and Ulysses by James Joyce in that all of the action takes place in one day.
+The British Museum Is Falling Down is influenced by Mrs Dalloway by Virginia Woolf and Ulysses by James Joyce in that all of the action takes place in a day.
 The novel is mostly seen from the point of view of Adam Appleby, but the last chapter contains a long stream-of-consciousness section from the point of view of Adam's wife Barbara, modelled on Molly Bloom's famous soliloquy at the end of Ulysses.
 The novel contains a number of other passages that parody well-known writers, a fact not recognised by most reviewers when it was first published.